 He earned his doctorate in humanities education from The Ohio State University.

-As Chancellor he works closely with students, faculty, staff, alumni, donors, governing officials, and business and community leaders in extending CU's legacy as a preeminent national comprehensive research university.
+As chancellor, Dr. DiStefano works closely with students, faculty, staff, alumni and donors as well as government, industry, business and community leaders in extending CU Boulder’s legacy as a preeminent national comprehensive research university.

-Dr. DiStefano and his wife, Yvonne, have been married for 45 years.
-They are the parents of three grown daughters and the proud grandparents of two girls.
+Dr. DiStefano and his wife, Yvonne, have been married for more than 50 years.
+They are the parents of three grown daughters and the proud grandparents of two grandchildren.